KaliedaRik/Scrawl-canvas/docs/reference/source-code-structure.md

 # Scrawl-canvas source code structure
 A brief overview of the source code folder and file structure, alongside reasons for the decisions to structure the code in this way.

 Note that this page only covers the `source/*` folder structure.
-For details of other files held in the repository, see the [Repository structure, and release protocol](./repo-structure.html) page.
+For details of other files held in the repo, see the [Repository structure, and release protocol](./repo-structure.html) page.

 ## Folder overview

 ```
 | - scrawl.js                       Entry file
-| - scrawl.d.ts                     TS types definitions for the user API
+| - scrawl.d.ts                     TS types definitions for the dev-user API
 |
 | - asset-management
 |   | - [asset management files]